Q: Covid-19: How will I be kept safe if I visit the Monastery?

 Q: How close is St. Mary's to the City?

 St Mary’s is about one mile from City centre.
 Going down to the centre is about a 15-minute walk.
 During the day, there is an hourly bus service and a taxi ride costs about £5.00.

 Q: What should I bring with me?

-Apart from your personal belongings and needs, everything else is supplied including bedding and towels.
-Ironing facilities are available, along with hair dryers.
+Apart from your other personal belongings and needs, bedding and towels are supplied.
+In line with our sustainability commitment, please bring all your own toiletries with you, as we no longer supply single-use plastic shampoos etc. Ironing facilities are available, along with hair dryers.
 Kinnoull has miles of beautiful and spectacular hill and woodland walks so a good pair of walking boots or shoes would be an advantage.
-Weather is inclement so expect rain at some point.
+Weather can be inclement so expect rain at some point.
 If you are coming from outside UK or Ireland it would be important to remember an adapter for your electronic equipment.

 Q: At what time should I arrive?

 All courses and retreats start with the evening meal, at 7pm, on the date given so aim to arrive late afternoon.
 We are only able to receive participants in Kinnoull on the day the course or retreat begins and participants are expected to depart after breakfast on the day the course ends uless otherwise stated.

 Our chefs are very good and helpful and have never yet been found wanting.
 So, whatever your needs, given fair warning, we can cope.

 Q: Is there any free time during the Sabbatical courses?

 Yes, apart from the afternoons, the weekends are also free and some participants take the opportunity to see other parts of the country over the weekends.